Texas

 Applies to AI Used for Filings/Drafting

 N.D.
 Tex.
 Magistrate Judge David L. Horan 4/28/2025 Generative AI Generative AI Usage In Willis v.
 U.S. Bank N.A., 2025 U.S. Dist.
-LEXIS 79916, the Court sustained a notice of deficiency against the plaintiff for failure to comply with the Court’s local civil rule requirement that litigants disclose the use of Gen AI (“AI NOD”).
-The plaintiff challenged the AI NOD arguing that the local rule deters pro se litigants from “using modern tools” by requiring they be “mocked, ridiculed, and falsely accused,” and criticizing the court for “maligning a citizen’s good-faith efforts without first verifying facts.”
-The court’s order addressing the argument clarified that the rule does not prohibit the use of GenAI, explaining its reasoning for its conclusion that a particular citation was the product of a GenAI hallucination, and declining to sanction the plaintiff, but reiterating its warning that “the undisclosed use of AI, in violation of the Court's local civil rules and the Court’s orders, will subject that party to sanctions.”
+LEXIS 79916 (N.D.
+Tex.
+Apr.
+28, 2025), the plaintiff challenged a notice of deficiency order relating to AI issued by the court arguing that the local rule deters pro se litigants from “using modern tools” by requiring they be “mocked, ridiculed, and falsely accused,” and criticizing the court for “maligning a citizen’s good-faith efforts without first verifying facts.”
+The court clarified that the rule does not prohibit the use of GenAI, explained its reasoning for its conclusion that a particular citation was the product of a GenAI hallucination, and declined to sanction the plaintiff, but reiterated its warning that “the undisclosed use of AI, in violation of the Court’s local civil rules and the Court’s orders, will subject that party to sanctions.”

 Suggests Cautious Use of AI